bigsk1/btc-mempool-ai/README.md

 Navigate to `http://localhost:8000` in your web browser to interact with the assistant.

+### Example Queries

+- "What's the current Bitcoin price?"
+- "Show me the mempool fee distribution for the last 24 hours."
+- "Explain the latest difficulty adjustment in Bitcoin mining."
+- "What's the transaction history for this Bitcoin address: 1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa"
+- "Graph the Bitcoin price change over the last month."

 ## Configuration

+You can customize the assistant's behavior by modifying the .env file.
+Change the AI_PROVIDER and AI_MODEL variables to switch between different AI providers and models.

 You can customize the assistant's behavior and appearance by modifying the `.chainlit/config.toml` file.
 Refer to the Chainlit documentation for more details on configuration options.